“I have had more trouble with myself than with any other man.” D.L. Moody

-Shortly after Lynn and I were accepted by KBCC to be their senior pastor we traveled to California to be with family for a few weeks.
+Shortly after Lynn and I were accepted by Kachemak Bay Christian Center to be their pastor, we traveled to California to be with family for a few weeks.
 On our return to Alaska we drove from Anchorage to our home in Homer on the Kenai Peninsula.
 I could hardly wait to jump in and be a real pastor.
 It was my dream, and God had “groomed” me for this moment!

 As we drove into Homer I noticed the marquee on the movie theater.
 It read, “Congrats to Bryan and Abi”.
 I immediately stopped the car to gawk in amazement.
 I was flabbergasted.
 I suddenly felt a warm flush of self importance.
 Homer was recognizing me as a pastor, as well as ABI, the Bible school in town that I had been teaching at, also in Homer.

-I was impressed with how enlightened my town had become in recognizing me since my trip ‘outside.’.
+I was delighted and duly impressed with how enlightened my town had become in recognizing me since my trip ‘outside.’.
 I actually drove around the block to take in this wonder and took another look.
 I was completely taken in by this marquee.
 My pride took over and I felt invincible.
 Words would pour off my lips and my little town would be guided by my spiritual brilliance.
-I felt a warm surge of heavenly authority.
+I felt a warm surge of “heavenly” authority.

 About two weeks later I picked up the local newspaper.
 As I paged through I came across an announcement for a wedding for someone named Bryan and Abby.
 I suddenly pieced it together.
 Abby had been an employee at that movie theater before she got married!
 The management had put this message on their behalf.

 Immediately the Lord jolted me back into reality.
 My arrogance and pride drained from me.
 I felt like a pompous ass.
 I had so inflated myself, thinking I was so impressive and important that the crash devastated me.
 I was not as awesome as I thought I was.
 I was embarrassed by how easily I was led into this spiritual trap of self-importance.